How to Apply to the DNP Program

 • For the DNP program we do not consider this as part of the review, so we recommend that you opt out of all 3 sections to save yourself time.
 However, if you are also applying to another school that needs these sections, it does not hurt you to have information in there.
 We will just not review it either way.
 To opt out, click the “I am NOT adding any achievements, experiences, or licensure/certification” button at the bottom of each respective section.

-• We will consider your experiences, but in the format of an uploaded resume/CV that you provide later in the application.
+• We do consider your experiences, but in the format of an uploaded resume/CV that you provide later in the application.

 Program Materials